phpgears/cqrs-async/README.md

 }
 ```

-Deserialized commands should be wrapped in Gears\CQRS\Async\ReceivedCommand in order to avoid infinite loops should you decide to handle the commands to an async command bus.
-If you decide to use a non-async bus on the dequeue side you don't need to do this
+In this example the deserialized commands are wrapped in Gears\CQRS\Async\ReceivedCommand in order to avoid infinite loops should you decide to handle the commands to **the same async command bus** that queued them in the first place.
+This can happen if you reuse the same configured queue in both sides, queueing and dequeueing, which can be done

+If you decide to use a non-async bus or **another async bus** (depending on your use-case) on the dequeue side you don't need to do this wrapping

 ### Discriminator

 Discriminates whether a command should or should not be enqueued based on arbitrary conditions

-Three discriminators are provided in this package
+Three discriminators come bundled in this package

-* `Gears\CQRS\Async\Discriminator\ArrayCommandDiscriminator` selects commands if they are present in the array provided
+* `Gears\CQRS\Async\Discriminator\LocatorCommandDiscriminator` selects commands if they are present in the array provided
 * `Gears\CQRS\Async\Discriminator\ClassCommandDiscriminator` selects commands by their class or interface
  * `Gears\CQRS\Async\Discriminator\ParameterCommandDiscriminator` selects commands by the presence of a command payload parameter (optionally by its value as well)